Daniel-Krzyczkowski/Cars-Island-On-Azure/README.md

-# Cars Island Car Rental on Azure cloud
+# Cars Island Car Rental on the Azure cloud

 *- This repository contains sample project where different Azure cloud services were used*